A Design For Life Lyrics

-Then work came and made us free
+then work came and made us free

-For a shallow piece of dignity
+What price now for a shallow piece of dignity

-Right here in my dirty face
+Right here in my dirty face to wear the scars

 To show from where I came